-Also in connection with the re-engineering efforts, a real-estate consolidation and restructuring plan was designed during the fourth quarter of 2002 to accelerate our re-engineering and consolidation strategies.
-Since 1997, we have reduced the number of facilities utilized by NCR and have reduced the total space used by more than four million square feet.
+Also in connection with these efforts, a real-estate consolidation and restructuring plan was designed during the fourth quarter of 2002 to accelerate our reengineering and consolidation strategies.
+Since 1997, we have reduced the number of facilities utilized by NCR and have reduced the total space used by more than 6 million square feet.
 We will continue to reduce excess square footage through better utilization of current space, increasing the use of virtual offices and the sale of under-utilized facilities.

-We utilized \$0.6 million of our \$8 million restructuring reserve during the six months ended June 30, 2003.
+We utilized \$1 million of our \$8 million restructuring reserve during the nine months ended September 30, 2003.
 We expect to complete our real estate consolidation and restructuring plans by the end of 2003, except for the payment of certain lease obligations, which are expected to continue through December 2004.

-Contractual and Other Commercial Commitments: There has been no significant change in our contractual and other commercial commitments as described in our 2002 Annual Report to Stockholders on Form 10-K for the year ended December 31, 2002.
+Contractual and Other Commercial Commitments: There has been no significant change in our contractual and other commercial commitments, except as described above in relation to a service agreement with Accenture, as described in our 2002 Annual Report to Stockholders on Form 10-K for the year ended December 31, 2002.
 Our long term debt is discussed in Note 6 of Notes to Condensed Consolidated Financial Statements.
-Also, our guarantees and product warranties are discussed in Note 8 of Notes to Condensed Consolidated Financial Statements.
+Also, our guarantees and product warranties are discussed in Note 9 of Notes to Condensed Consolidated Financial Statements.